peteroupc/peteroupc.github.io/random.md

 In general, the bigger that "random" content is, the greater the justification to use a manually-seeded PRNG and a custom seed to generate that content.
 The following are special cases:

-1. If the game needs reproducible "random" content only at the start of the game session (e.g., a "random" game board or a "random" order of virtual cards) and that content is small (say, no more than a hundred numbers):
+1. If the game needs reproducible "random" content only at the start of the game session (for example, a "random" game board or a "random" order of virtual cards) and that content is small (say, no more than a hundred numbers):
     - The game should not use a manually-seeded PRNG unless the seed is based on a "code" or "password" entered by the user.
 This is a good sign that the game ought to store the "random" content instead of a seed.
-2. In a networked game where multiple computers (e.g., multiple players, or a client and server) have a shared view of the game state and numbers from an RNG or PRNG are used to update that game state:
+2. In a networked game where multiple computers (for example, multiple players, or a client and server) have a shared view of the game state and numbers from an RNG or PRNG are used to update that game state:
-    - The game should not use a manually-seeded PRNG where predicting a random outcome could give a player a significant and unfair advantage (e.g., the random outcome is the result of a die roll, or the top card of the draw pile, for a board or card game).
+    - The game should not use a manually-seeded PRNG where predicting a random outcome could give a player a significant and unfair advantage (for example, the random outcome is the result of a die roll, or the top card of the draw pile, for a board or card game).
 The game may use such a PRNG in other cases to ensure the game state is consistent among computers, including in physics simulations and AI.

 > **Examples:**
 >